mjumbewu/cyborgcity/DISCUSSION_READING_LIST.md

 # New to Civic Tech?

-If *civic tech* is a new term to you, we recommend (but do not neccesarily endorse) the following:
+If *civic tech* is a new term to you, don't worry!
+You may actually be at an advantage, as civic tech probably will not mean the same to people in the future as it does to civic technologists today.
+To get a bit of a perspectiive on what those technologists of today believe, we recommend (but do not neccesarily endorse) the following:

 * [#CivicTech Primer: What is “civic tech”?](https://medium.com/civic-makers/civictech-primer-what-is-civic-tech-7ea788e766d3)
 * [An Education in Community Technology](http://civichall.org/civicist/an-education-in-community-technology/)